ArtisanMobile/ArtisanSpecs/README.md

 Install Dependencies
 ============
-Installing your dependencies is as easy as executing `pod install --no-doc` from the location of your podfile.
-Should you want to update Artisan to a newer version, you can update your podfile to reflect that version and re-run `pod install --no-doc`.
+Installing your dependencies is as easy as executing `pod install` from the location of your podfile.
+Should you want to update Artisan to a newer version, you can update your podfile to reflect that version and re-run `pod install`.

 Important
 =============